djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ### Is it possible to develop O(1) algorithm for every problem?

 1. In fact, it is not even possible to formulate an algorithm for every problem.
 Example: https://en.m.wikipedia.org/wiki/Halting_problem
-2. Assuming the problem can be solved alogritmically, we can precompute the solutions for each and every possible input and store them in a massive hash table (access is O(1)).
+2. Assuming the problem can be solved alogritmically, we can precompute the solutions for each and every possible input and store them in a massive hash table (access is $O(1)$).
 However, for many problems, this is not a feasible solution because the number of single possible inputs may be infinite.
 We simply do not always know the size of the problem ahead of time.
-3. If precomputing is not an option, then O(n) or even O(nlogn) is the best we can get for many problems.
+3. If precomputing is not an option, then $O(n)$ or even $O(nlogn)$ is the best we can get for many problems.
 For example, if we are given a list of numbers and we want to return the sum of those numbers, we must access each number in the list.
-There is no way to do better than O(n).
+There is no way to do better than $O(n)$.